eclipse-theia/theia/doc/Developing.md

  try to disable (or uninstall) your anti-malware software.
  See [here](https://github.com/npm/npm/issues/13461#issuecomment-282556281).
  - Still having issues on Windows?
 File a [bug].
 We are working on Linux or OS X operating systems.
-Hence we are more than happy to receive any Windows-related feedbacks, [bug](https://github.com/eclipse-theia/theia/issues) reports.
+Hence, we are more than happy to receive any Windows-related feedbacks, [bug](https://github.com/eclipse-theia/theia/issues) reports.

-If you're still struggling with the build but you use Windows 10, the you can enable the `Windows Subsystem for Linux` and you can get a Linux distro for free.
+If you're still struggling with the build, but you use Windows 10, then you can enable the `Windows Subsystem for Linux` and you can get a Linux distro for free.

 ### macOS